scresswell/people-resources/questions.md

 * in reading the job description, which activities appeal to you most?
 * which would you rather work with most – data, people, or things?
 * what didn't you like about your last role?
 Followed up with, what did you do to change that?
+* which of your talents would you most like to develop further?
+* what other goals do you have for yourself in the coming year and beyond?
+* when have you gone out of your way to become better/learn something new?

 ## People Leadership
 * people are motivated by different things.
 What strategies do you have for keeping different types of people engaged in the workplace?